Enclose a completed

 If multiple swab

-the swabs from one animal together in a single labelled bag or tube.
+the swabs from one animal or bird for one panel together in one ziplock bag or tube.

-normal room temperature the same day as collected if possible.
-If samples must be held
+normal room temperature the same day as collected if possible, to

-transit to temperatures higher than normal room temperature.
+Don't expose samples to freezing or higher than normal room temperature

 acceptable; plain dry cotton- or synthetic-tip swabs are typical.
 Any